tabrez-syed/mandalivia-astro/requirements/twitter/twitter-script.md

 [tweet content]
 ...

-✓ Thread scheduled for Tuesday, January 1, 2024 at 8:00 AM CST
+✓ Thread scheduled for Twitter: Tuesday, January 1, 2024 at 8:00 AM CST
+✓ Thread posted to BlueSky
-✓ Added scheduling metadata to frontmatter
+✓ Added publishing metadata to frontmatter
 ```